 Our curriculum meets all national accreditation standards and addresses our residents' particular needs.
 Each resident's learning is approached systematically to ensure that the resident is completely prepared for practice.
 Through specialized electives, a resident can develop strengths and expand on their areas of clinical interest.
 Residents may tailor their curriculum to include specific areas of concentration such as obstetrics, sports medicine, geriatrics, and urgent care.

-In addition, our curriculum emphasizes all the basic areas of family medicine including outpatient procedures.
+In addition, our curriculum places emphasis on teaching the fundamentals of family medicine including outpatient procedures.
 Residents interested in a strong obstetrical experience can obtain sufficient exposure and education to be confident practicing this discipline upon graduation.

 Curriculum - Osteopathic

-The primary goal of the Osteopathic Residency Program is to foster understanding, application, and integration of the osteopathic philosophy and manipulative medicine into all aspects of patient care (inpatient, continuity office, clinic, and long-term care).
-The osteopathic residency curriculum differs slightly from the allopathic requirements, but for the most part the core rotations remain the same.
+The program has been dually accredited since 2007, receiving its accreditation for osteopathic recognition through the ACGME in 2018.
+The primary goal is to foster understanding, application, and integration of the osteopathic philosophy and manipulative medicine into all aspects of patient care (inpatient, continuity office, clinic, and long-term care).
 Below are the experiences that we provide to our osteopathic residents to enhance their training:

 OMM lecture series & hands-on practice sessions